a-sit-plus/wallet-issuing-backend/README.md

 #### EIDAS

 For EIDAS deployments, the web page `GET /eidasid/initialize` is available, where the web browser displays a QR code that can be scanned by the Wallet App to load EIDAS credentials.
 This endpoint is available after the user has been logged in with OAuth2 (link on `/login`).

-### Debug

-These web pages are only enabled if `backend.debug.enabled=true` is set.

-`GET /debug/initialize` shows a QR code that can be used by the Wallet App to get a nonce to use as the authentication token during the device binding process.

-`GET /debug/credential/list` displays a web page with a list of issued credentials.

 ## Configuration